 excited to learn new things

-I do have a U.S. and international driving license and I'm a good driver......of automatic cars.
+I do have a U.S. driving license and I'm a good driver......of automatic cars.
 I do not know how to drive a car that is not an automatic.
 Should you be courageous and wish to attempt to teach me to drive a manual car, I'm game.

 Special dietary requirements

 Nope. :) I do tend to lean vegetarian.
 I'm a big fan of fruits and vegetables, but I'll still eat meat.
 I love to try new foods, especially dishes that are local specialties.